syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 {% endhighlight %}

 ## Add control manually in C#
-To add control manually in C#, follow the given steps:
+To manually attach control to C #, follow the following steps:

-1. Add the Syncfusion.SfSchedule.WPF assembly reference to the project.
+1. Add the `Syncfusion.SfSchedule.WPF` assembly reference to the project.
-2. Import the SfSchedule namespace using Syncfusion.UI.Xaml.Schedule.
+2. Import the `SfSchedule` namespace using Syncfusion.UI.Xaml.Schedule.
-3. Create an SfSchedule instance, and add it to the window.
+3. Create an `SfSchedule` instance, and add it to the window.

 {% highlight c#%}
 using Syncfusion.UI.Xaml.Schedule;